thegetty/quire-docs/content/community/join-us.md

 ## Submit a Bug

 Bugs are sneaky, and we need your help spotting them!
 If you come across something broken or that just doesn't look right, please add it to our issues list and we'll work on getting the issue resolved ASAP.

-Please remember to label your issue and include the following information when submitting a bug:

-  - What were you doing or what you tried to do
-  - What your desired results were
-  - What actually happened
-  - Include code or screenshot if possible

 <div class="action-button">